-A procurement framework is an agreement put in place with a provider or range of providers that enables buyers to place orders for services without running lengthy full tendering exercises.
+A procurement Framework is an agreement put in place with a provider or range of providers that enables buyers to place orders for services without running lengthy full tendering exercises.

 Frameworks are based on large volume buying.
-Aggregating different buyer’s potential needs means individual buyers can source services at lower prices, or with special added benefits and/or more advantageous conditions.
+Aggregating different buyers' potential needs means individual buyers can source services at lower prices, or with special added benefits and/or more advantageous conditions.

-The National LGPS Frameworks are multi-provider, allowing several qualified providers to be on the framework.
+The National LGPS Frameworks are multi-provider, allowing several qualified providers to be on the Framework.

-Agreed terms and conditions are provided so LGPS Funds can simply ‘call-off’ the framework to meet their own local requirements.
+Agreed terms and conditions are provided so LGPS Funds can simply ‘call-off’ the Framework to meet their own local requirements.

 How do they work?

 When an LGPS Fund needs to buy a service from the Framework Agreement, they simply ‘call off’ the Framework by running a Further Competition, which usually takes 4-6 weeks.
 This enables Funds to locally define their requirements.